 The issues of negative body image face young kids, girls and women from all cultures and from all walks of life.

-When Heather approached me and offered to donate the WeAreTheRealDeal site to the NORMAL nonprofit organization, I instantly hoped this might be a way to try out that universe.
+When Heather approached me and offered to donate the WeAreTheRealDeal site to our nonprofit organization, I instantly hoped this might be a way to try out that universe.
 I contacted my mentors, friends and colleagues from a diverse range of backgrounds.
 You’ll find on the site body image bloggers, psychologists, therapists, poets, dancers, musicians, artists, yogis, martial artists and chefs.
 The goal is that through their unique voices, they help teach the old and young to embrace self-acceptance.
 The hope is that there is at least one Contributor for everyone — at least one writer who can reach every audience member.

 ~Robyn Hussa, Editor of WATRD